 Click on the “Advanced Search” tab at the top of the online catalog landing page.

-Once on the “Advanced Search” page (pictured right), then chose “Library” as the search field and the
+Once on the “Advanced Search” page (pictured right), then chose “Library” as the search field and the select “CCNY” from drop-down selection list.
+As the Library committee updates and verifies our holdings, additional sections of our catalog holdings will be incorporated into the APRL’s Online Catalog.

-After the initial 15 minutes included in the base fee, a $20 per hour fee is charged, which is billed in half-hour increments.
+- Extensive scans: After the initial 15 minutes included in the base fee, a $30 per hour fee is charged, which is billed in half-hour increments.
 If it is anticipated that a request will require additional time, the requester will be notified by e-mail whenever possible.
+The library will provide scans of pages selected by the member for personal and non-commercial use.

 Library Treasures